Strength training: OK for kids?

 When can a child begin strength training?

 If your child expresses an interest in strength training, remind him or her that strength training is meant to increase muscle strength and endurance.
-Bulking up is something else entirely — and most safely done after adolescence, when your child has reached physical and skeletal maturity.
+Bulking up is something else entirely — and most safely done after adolescence, when your child's bones have finished growing.

 You might also check with your child's doctor for the OK to begin a strength training program, especially if your child has a known or suspected health problem — such as a heart condition, high blood pressure or a seizure disorder.